mikedclarke/herdr-shepherd/README.md

 herdr plugin link /path/to/herdr-shepherd
 ```

 The plugin's startup hook spawns the scheduler daemon when the herdr server starts, and registers `Shepherd: Board` and `Shepherd: Status` as plugin actions.
-Herdr has no built-in menu for plugin actions — reach them with a keybinding (below) or `herdr plugin action invoke`.
+Herdr has no built-in menu for plugin actions, reach them with a keybinding (below) or `herdr plugin action invoke`.
 After a fresh `plugin link`, run `./bin/herdr-shepherd daemon --detach` once to start it immediately — a kernel lock keeps any two daemons from double-firing, however they were started.

 ## The board

-The board is a live status view of every action: schedule, last run, and next run, plus daemon liveness — refreshed every two seconds, so a finishing run shows up on its own.
+The board is a live status view of every action: schedule, last run, and next run, plus daemon liveness.
+Refreshed every two seconds, so a finishing run shows up on its own.

 Open it by binding a key in herdr's `config.toml`: